To read the previous parts, please click the link below

 In general, the literature of Blin people is not yet well developed.
-However, since the 18thC, they are have well documented materials by foreign visitors in their land.
-Of course my objective is not to give a Scientific material here, rather to highligh the main political discourses that have immensely changed the socio-demography of today’s Bilen speaking commuities of Eritrea.
+However, since the 18thC, they have well-documented materials by foreign visitors in their land.
+Of course, my objective is not to give a Scientific material here, rather highlight the main political discourses that have immensely changed the socio-demography of today’s Bilen speaking communities of Eritrea.

 Genealogy of Blin People before 10thC

-Like all Kushitic people, Blin people trace their ancestoral origin some 4000 – 5000 years ago.
+Like all Kushitic people, Blin people trace their ancestral origin some 4000 – 5000 years ago.
 Apart from the Lasta – agaws narration, there are some oral folklores in Senhit area around Megarih (Keren) which dates back 3000 years old.
-These oral folklores tells a clue about the existence of well established centers of Kushitic families around Megarih.
+These oral folklores tells a clue about the existence of well-established centers of Kushitic families around Megarih.
 It is believed these establishments destroyed by natural disaster.

 Genealogy of Blin People After 10thC